 France Services PMI in June

-According to data provided by Markit Economics, the final Markit France Services PMI rose in June compared to May.
-It stood at 55.9 in June compared to 54.3 in May.
-The figure didn’t meet the initial market estimate of 56.4.
+According to data provided by Markit Economics, the final Markit France Services PMI (Purchasing Managers’ Index) stood at 56.9 in June 2017 compared to 57.2 in May 2017.
+That beat the initial estimate of 55.3.

-- Both new business orders and export orders improved at a higher rate in June.
+- Export orders rose at a weaker rate in June.

-In the next part of this series, we’ll analyze the Spain Services PMI for June.
+In the next part of this series, we’ll analyze the Eurozone Services PMI for June 2017.